-- 1. Select cell B17. - 2.
-Type the function =SUM (B4:B16) and then tap Enter to complete the function.
+- 1. Select cell B17, type the function =SUM(B4:B16), and tap Enter to complete the function. - 2.
+Ignore the prompts that pop up when you type functions.
+You will not use them in this lesson.

 Remember, in the last exercise you only added the four numbers in rows 13 through 16 to avoid typing lots of cell addresses.
 With the convenient SUM function, you can easily indicate a range of cell addresses rather than typing each cell address.
 This method is particularly convenient when adding a long row or column of numbers.
 Now you will use the Sum button to automatically create a formula.